depscloud/depscloud/README.md

 Once the tracker is configured and running, we can configure the indexer.
 The indexer needs a config.yaml file to bootstrap the indexer with the repos it's intended to crawl.
-The configuration below demonstrates how the indexer can be configured to index the deps-cloud projects.
+The configuration below demonstrates how the indexer can be configured to index the depscloud projects.

 ```bash
 $ cat <<EOF | kubectl apply -f -